adrienkohlbecker/ejson-kms/README.md

 The main benefits provided by `ejson-kms` are:

-* Secrets can be safely stored in a git repo.
+* Secrets can be safely stored in a git repository.
 * Changes to secrets are auditable on a line-by-line basis with git blame.
 * Any number of access control policies can be implemented using IAM roles
 * Usage audit is possible using encryption contexts and CloudTrail